RayL01/DS5110/README.md

 Each question can be answered with one call to seaborn (except for the the last question, which can involve 2 calls).
 Each question should be answered with one file.

-## Question 1

-Visualize the evolution of APR distributions over time.
-Comment on the major finding(s).

-## Question 2

-Create a single visualization that compares APRs of men’s and women’s sports.
-Comment on the major finding(s).

-# Question 3

-Compare APRs for individual sports, with one visualization for Men's and another for Women's.
-Comment on the major finding(s).

 ## Document for reproducibility
 you should open your VSCode and click on : 'File' -> 'Open Folder' -> Select the target folder -> run the main.py on VSCode
 ## Reproducible results